ennah123/ennah123/README.md

 ## 📖 About Me

 I'm a passionate Full-Stack Developer with expertise in both modern JavaScript ecosystems and robust backend frameworks.
-I specialize in building scalable, type-safe applications with cutting-edge technologies.
+I specialize in building scalable, type-safe applications using Agile methodologies and proper software design principles.

-- 🔭 **Currently working on:** Full-stack applications using Next.js, TypeScript, and Laravel
+- 🔭 **Currently working on:** Full-stack applications using Next.js, TypeScript, and Laravel following Agile practices
 - 🌱 **Always learning:** Advanced system design, real-time applications with WebSocket, and performance optimization
-- 💬 **Ask me about:** React, Next.js, TypeScript, Laravel, or real-time application development
+- 💬 **Ask me about:** React, Next.js, TypeScript, Laravel, Agile methodologies, or system architecture design
 - 📫 **How to reach me:** [Your Email/LinkedIn Here]
-- ⚡ **Fun fact:** I can build everything from pixel-perfect UIs to high-performance APIs!
+- ⚡ **Fun fact:** I believe clean code and clear diagrams are the foundation of great software!

 ---